Wabri/YAPI/README.md

 ## How To Contribute

 Contributions are always welcome, either reporting issues/bugs or forking the repository and then issuing pull requests when you have completed some additional coding that you feel will be beneficial to the main project.
-If you are interested in contributing in a more dedicated capacity, then please contact me.
+If you are interested in contributing in a more dedicated capacity, then please contact us.

 ****